 We open in Metropolis as a crisis is brewing over at City Hall.
 Detectives Dan Turpin (voiced by Rick Pasqualone) and Maggie Sawyer (voiced by Amanda Troop) hear about a 207AW from their radio band.
 Dan realizes that there’s a kidnapping involving advanced weapons and believes that Intergang is behind this.
 As they speed towards the crime scene, the police and S.W.A.T. team have already arrived in front of the building with their weapons drawn.
 Suddenly, the front entrance gets blown away as Intergang emerges from the smoke wearing high-tech suits with Mayor Booker (voiced by Johnathan Adams) and his wife in their grasp.
-The team leader Bruno Mannheim (voiced by Trevor Devall) begins firing his high-tech gun at the officials, blowing up the police cars while his men take out the officials with ease.
+The team leader Bruno Mannheim (voiced by Trevor Devall) begins firing his high-tech gun at the officials, blowing up the police cars while his men take out the opposing agents with ease.

 As they prepare to make their escape, Turpin and Sawyer arrive as he orders Bruno to relinquish his grasp upon the mayor.
 Unfortunately, Mannheim disobeys and fires his high-tech gun which hits the car with enough violent force to have it land on its roof.
 Afterwards, he orders one of his henchmen to execute the remaining officials and his other felon to look after their hostages while he preps their escape.
 Dan tries to get his partner out of the wrecked vehicle to no avail before he attempts to fend off the goon.
 Unfortunately, his shots are unable to penetrate the criminal’s advanced suit as he proceeds to strangle Turpin with a retractable cable.
 Maggie manages to regain consciousness and starts firing her handgun, but is also unable to hit a crucial mark.

 Just as she’s about to get fatally whipped, a familiar blast of Heat Vision slices off part of the cable as the goon gets an un-welcoming surprise by Kal-El a.k.a.
 Superman (voiced by Jerry O’Connell).
 He grabs the perp and quickly flies up into the air before dropping him onto the car with enough force to knock him out.
 After he gets Turpin and Sawyer to safety, the mayor and his wife run for it while Superman takes care of the adjacent felon.
-Meanwhile, Bruno tries to activate a Mother Box in order to make an escape, but is unable to get it working.
+Meanwhile, Bruno tries to activate a Mother Box in order to escape, but is unable to get it working.
 Superman arrives to tell him that he fried it with his Heat Vision.
 From there, he easily dodges Mannheim’s attacks before he tosses the crime boss around and strips him of his high-tech suit.

 Following the title card, we then cut to a short time later as Bruno and the rest of Intergang is getting arrested while Mayor Booker thanks Superman for his help.
 Afterwards, a friendly face within the crowd calls out to him as it turns out to be Bo “Bibbo” Bibbowski (voiced by Charles Halford), a sailor that Kal has saved on multiple occasions.
 Bibbo informs him that he’s no longer out on the high seas and has instead become the owner of his own restaurant called the Ace ‘O Clubs Bar & Grill.
 He then asks for a picture with him to hang up at his place, to which Superman quietly accepts.
 However, Bibbowski is unable to properly set up his cell phone’s camera.
 Fortunately, Daily Planet photographer Jimmy Olsen (voiced by Max Mittelman, reprising his role from “Justice League: Action”) arrives to help him out.

 Shortly after Bibbo takes his leave, Superman proceeds to contact his fellow Justice League members.
 In a split second, Barry Allen a.k.a.
 Flash (voiced by Christopher Gorham) arrives as Kal asks him to help out in clean-up duty since he’s got a prior engagement to attend.
 Just then, fellow J.L. member Victor Stone a.k.a.
 Cyborg (voiced by Shemar Moore) arrives as he overlooks the scene.
 Superman informs him that he recently fought Intergang who happened to possess a Mother Box.
 Cyborg’s scanners also picks up a piece of the felons’ armor as it turns out that its made out of the same metal from Apokolips.
-He decides to bring this material to his father since he’s previously work with it in the past, even though he still has a rocky father-son relationship with him.
+He decides to bring this material to his father since he’s previously worked with it in the past, even though he still has a rocky father-son relationship with him.
 As such, he and Superman take their leave as they comedically leave Flash to handle clean-up duty.

 A short time later, Kal arrives at S.T.A.R.
 Labs where he’s due for a interview session with Daily Planet reporter Lois Lane (voiced by the original live-action Mystique herself, Rebecca Romijn).
 Since her news stories has helped the public build a solid level of trust towards him, he decides to reveal the Kyptonian ship and its advanced technology that helped him reach Earth.
 Since he’s only been able to make some progress in understanding his homeworld’s tech, he’s entrusted help towards a team of scientists led by Dr. Jenet Klyburn (voiced by Jennifer Hale).
 She tells Lois that the rocket was powered by “super-condensed ionized crystals” as Superman activates one of them with his touch.
 After a quick flash of light, a holographic image emerges as Kal-El’s male nanny explains that he’s the embodiment of Krypton’s history.
 As it shows the El family line, Superman introduces Lois to the representation of his parents: Jor-El and Lara.